Low Potassium Diet {from a Renal Dietitian}

 • Wild Rice

-Grains also include protein, which makes it another source for low potassium protein in your plant-based diet!
+It’s good to keep in mind that whole grains also include protein, which makes it another source of low-potassium protein in your plant-based diet.

 Drinks can often cause a big rise in potassium without us realizing it.